Domestic Violence Increases During Stay-at-Home

 Once you are in a position to take a breath and assess your options, there are several open to an abuse victim.
 First, you could apply for a temporary restraining order.
 With proper evidence, protective orders are relatively straightforward to obtain without knowing much about navigating the legal system.
 And they may be made permanent if a judge or magistrate finds, after a hearing, that the abusive conduct would continue without an order.

-During the pandemic, most court proceedings have been delayed or moved to teleconferences.
+During Coronavirus, most court proceedings have been delayed or moved to teleconferences.
 Hearings for restraining orders, however, are still being conducted in El Paso County at the courthouse, with appropriate social distancing policies in place.
 See our blog post Colorado Family Law Services During Covid-19 for more details.

 Domestic Violence & Divorce

 On the other hand, a history of domestic violence can affect the outcome in a child custody hearing.
-Judges will typically not allow violent parents access to their children unless there is supervision or treatment.
+Judges will typically not allow violent parents who pose a threat to the children to have access to their children unless there is supervision or treatment.
 Because courts know that people can do bad things, but still improve, they will eventually allow reformed abusers to share in custody because the children have a right to get to know both of their (stable) parents.
 However, C.R.S.
 14-10-124(4), provides that once a court finds that a parent has committed domestic abuse, there cannot be joint decision making for the children over the objections of the victim/parent.